+In order to address these achievement gaps for our low-income and English learner students, we will continue to support teachers in using a more differentiated instructional model that includes strategic scaffolds, homogeneous small groups for targeted instruction, and a Universal Design for Learning approach.
+We will continue to provide professional development (Goal 1, Action 2) focused on academic language routines that can be included across the curriculum as part of integrated ELD, including in science, math and our new social science adoption.
 The California Teacher Induction/New Teacher Program (Goal 1, Action 4) will support new teachers with all aspects of the profession and includes mentoring and classroom observation, and feedback.
 This support for our inexperienced teachers is especially important for serving our students from various economic, academic, and language backgrounds.
 Through this program, new teachers are trained in differentiated instruction, data analysis, EL progress monitoring, and research-based practices to support at-promise students.
-This action is developed with the needs, conditions and circumstances of our English learners, low-income and foster youth.
-Given our unduplicated pupil population, a significant emphasis in mentoring will be on applying the approaches to small group instruction, monitoring the progress of their English learners, and addressing the academic needs of students from disadvantaged backgrounds.
+Given our student population, a significant emphasis in mentoring will be on applying the approaches to small group instruction, monitoring the progress of their English learners, and addressing the academic needs of students from disadvantaged backgrounds.
 In reviewing the EL progress monitoring documents and positive, asset-based classroom management of our new teachers, we witness the power of the mentoring they have received through the Induction program.